Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 <h3> Onto Women! </h3>

+Yes, the title is a bit clickbaity, and I'm sure there's some men specific examples too (even these ones count, but for some reason this is more 'sensitive' to talk about for women).

 #### Weight
-Yes, the title is a bit clickbaity, and I'm sure there's some men specific examples too (even these ones count, but for some reason this is more 'sensitive' to talk about for women).
-Let's start with weight.
 If you don't know that every model is photoshopped to the roof, and a decent amount of them suffer from anxiety for not having the perfect body, well, now you do.
 Shit's impossible.
 You can get a decent body by putting in the work, but yeah.
 Don't stress.

 Anyways, back to shitting on this.
 What the fuck is wrong with you?
 How is the number and constituating particles within your body at all offensive to you when you have no reason to be offended?
 Bro, I just want to know how much mass you have.
 Is that too much?
 I'm just asking man; maybe you can punch harder than expected or push with more force than I estimated, idk.
 I'm just trying to improve my estimation systems!
+In case you aren't aware, most people tend to not have a 'perfect weight'.
+There's a decent range of what is considered healthy weight based on factors such as height, nutrition, genetics, etc. (I don't know too much in this domain).
+Just be healthy 4head.

 #### Age
 I'm sorry, did I scare you by asking you how contracted the length of your telomeres are?
-{STILL WIP }
+Spoiler alert: The march of time never stops, you'll never age younger.
+You can relatively slow your aging by moving faster than another observer but that won't stop it, but instead dilate the time.
+You're growing older.
+Accept it.
+Maybe you'll be more confident with your body and mind then.
+I tried to read a medium article (but it's behind a paywall :) ), so instead had to ELI5 reddit it.
+Apparently it's a remnant tradition with something to do with appearance and how well you can marry/child bear?
+Sorry, fucker, but people don't really care about your age.
+Most people are more in tune with, idk... not numbers because they were given mathophobia from school???

+ Also, if it's about appearance...
+What?
+The way you look is an indication of your appearance, not your age.
+You ok bud?
+Your face is an indication of your appearance.
+Am I missing something?

 ### Rude Manners